 - The City recently adopted a TIF district in its waterfront area and will evaluate the feasibility of a TIF district in the Highway 43 corridor as part of implementation of plans being prepared for those areas.
-The total amount of the City that can be included TIF districts is limited to 25% of land area, and 25% of assessed value. - The City should incorporate affordable housing into the TIF planning for the Highway 43 Corridor and Waterfront project.
-The City must include affordable housing as an approved "project" in the TIF districts in order for it to be eligible for TIF funding. - TIF results in forgone tax revenue for the City and any other overlapping taxing districts for several decades, although it can (and should) grow the
+The total amount of the City that can be included TIF districts is limited to 25% of land area, and 25% of assessed value. - TIF results in forgone tax revenue for the City and any other overlapping taxing districts for several decades, although it can (and should) grow the tax base in the long-term by supporting development that would not otherwise have occurred. - If a new TIF district were established, it would likely be several years before there would be sufficient revenue in the district to make significant investment in housing. - Coordination and agreement with other taxing districts is also important, as they will forgo some revenue with the TIF district in place. - This strategy may be integrated with the Land Acquisition and Banking strategy to the extent that TIF money is used to acquire land for future housing. - There are many examples of the use of TIF revenue for housing-related projects in Oregon. - In the Downtown Tigard TIF district, projects include the Atwell Off-Main project, which includes 165 market rate apartments, along with commercial space; and the current mixed-use development underway on Main Street near Fanno Creek, which will include a coffee roaster, office space, and 22 new apartments.

-- tax base in the long-term by supporting development that would not otherwise have occurred. - If a new TIF district were established, it would likely be several years before there would be sufficient revenue in the district to make significant investment in housing. - Coordination and agreement with other taxing districts is also important, as they will forgo some revenue with the TIF district in place. - This action may be integrated with the Land Acquisition and Banking action to the extent that TIF money is used to acquire land for future housing. - Affordable housing projects may be tax-exempt if they are owned by an affordable non-profit developer, which may affect tax revenue once funds revert to the general fund. - There are many examples of the use of TIF revenue for housing-related projects in Oregon. - In the Downtown Tigard TIF district, projects include the Atwell Off-Main project, which includes 165 market rate apartments, along with commercial space; and the current mixed-use development underway on Main Street near Fanno Creek, which will include a coffee roaster, office space, and 22 new apartments. - The City of Portland has participated in many housing projects in its districts over decades.
+- The City of Portland has participated in many housing projects in its districts over decades.
 For instance, over the last decade Prosper Portland agency has contributed to the creation of hundreds of mostly affordable and workforce housing units in multiple buildings in the Lents Town Center.
 TIF also contributed to many of the early projects in the Pearl District. - The City of Beaverton Urban Renewal Agency's (BURA) budget allocates \$300,000 to \$3.3M per year in tax increment set aside for joint investment in affordable housing.
-This amounts to approximately 10% of the City's 5-year URA budget.3
+This amounts to approximately 10% of the City's 5-year URA budget.